 Community Health Network’s commitment to expand access to quality health care brought the organization to the South Region in 1989, when University Heights Hospital became Community Hospital South.
 Very quickly, Community started bringing much-needed services to the area, beginning with a hospital expansion that added maternity services just a few years later.

 The University of Indianapolis campus in the South Region showcases a far-reaching higher-education partnership, centered on a clinical pavilion where students and faculty can work alongside Community professionals who provide health and wellness services on-campus.
 The partnership results in hands-on learning opportunities, internships, even research connections such as the Community Health Network Research Symposium held on campus in 2016.

 The Nursing Academy is a unique academic partnership between Community Health Network and the University of Indianapolis that offers an accelerated path for students to earn a Bachelor of Science in Nursing (BSN) degree.

-University Heights Community Garden, located on the University of Indianapolis campus, will supply fresh vegetables to local residents.
-The project is the part of an ongoing partnership with the University of Indianapolis and Community Health Network to provide health and wellness opportunities to the Indianapolis southside.
+Carson Heights, University Heights and Bethany community gardens, located on or near the University of Indianapolis campus, supply fresh produce to local residents.
+The projects are part of an ongoing partnership with the University of Indianapolis and Community Health Network to provide health and wellness opportunities to the Indianapolis southside.

 Little Food Pantry